-For purposes of benchmarking executive compensation, Pay Governance LLC developed a list of recommended peer companies in the oil and natural gas exploration and production sector with comparable revenue size (approximately \$50 million to approximately \$700 million), market capitalization (less than \$1 billion to approximately \$3.3 billion) and competitors, especially competitors in the Eagle Ford shale due to our current emphasis on the Eagle Ford shale.
+For purposes of benchmarking executive compensation, Pay Governance LLC developed a list of recommended peer companies in the oil and natural gas exploration and production sector with comparable revenue size (approximately \$90 million to approximately \$775 million), market capitalization (less than \$1 billion to approximately \$3.1 billion) and competitors, especially competitors in the Eagle Ford shale due to our emphasis on the Eagle Ford shale in 2013.
 These companies and the rationale for their inclusion in our peer group were considered and approved by the Nominating, Compensation and Planning Committee and the Independent Directors.
 The compensation peer companies are as follows (the "Peer Group"):

-Approach Resources Inc. Gulfport Energy Corporation Laredo Petroleum Holdings, Inc. Carrizo Oil & Gas, Inc. Clayton Williams Energy, Inc. Penn Virginia Corporation
+Abraxas Petroleum Corporation Approach Resources Inc. Bonanza Creek Energy, Inc. Callon Petroleum Company Carrizo Oil & Gas, Inc. Clayton Williams Energy, Inc. Comstock Resources, Inc. Contango Oil & Gas Company Goodrich Petroleum Corporation Magnum Hunter Resources Corporation Penn Virginia Corporation Resolute Energy Corporation Rex Energy Corporation Rosetta Resources Inc.

-Comstock Resources, Inc. PDC Energy, Inc.

-Resolute Energy Corporation Crimson Exploration Inc. Rex Energy Corporation Forest Oil Corporation Goodrich Petroleum Corporation Rosetta Resources Inc.

 Mr. Foran was compared against the chief executive officer position of all 14 companies in the Peer Group.
 Mr. Lancaster was compared against the average of the chief financial officer position and the second highest paid position based on annual cash compensation of the 14 companies in the Peer Group.
 Messrs.
-Hairford, Nicklin and Robinson were compared against the third, fourth and fifth highest paid positions based on annual cash compensation of the Peer Group, respectively.
-However, Gulfport Energy Corporation did not report a fourth and fifth highest paid position.
-The data regarding the peer comparison was based on information presented in their 2011 filings regarding compensation for the year ended December 31, 2010.
+Hairford, Nicklin and London were compared against the comparable positions of the Peer Group.
+The data regarding the peer comparison was based on information presented in their 2012 filings regarding compensation for the year ended December 31, 2011.

-As an overall compensation philosophy for 2012, we increased Named Executive Officer base salaries to meet the objective of having total compensation for the Named Executive Officers in approximately the 25th - 50th percentile of the Peer Group, anticipating that the Independent Directors would approve future salary increases based on the Company's growth and performance.
+As an overall compensation philosophy for 2013, we increased Named Executive Officer base salaries to meet the objective of having total compensation for the Named Executive Officers in approximately the 50th percentile of the Peer Group.

-Elements of Our 2012 Compensation Program and Why We Paid Each Element
+Elements of Our 2013 Compensation Program and Why We Paid Each Element

-For 2012, our management compensation program was comprised of the following four elements:
+For 2013, our management compensation program was comprised of the following four elements:

-Base Salary.
-We paid base salary to compensate each executive for his assigned responsibilities, experience, leadership and expected future contribution.

-- Performance-Based Cash Bonus.
-We adopted the Matador Resources Company Annual Incentive Plan for Management and Key Employees (the "Annual Incentive Plan") as part of our management compensation program because we believed this element of compensation (i) helped focus and motivate management to achieve key corporate and individual objectives by rewarding the achievement of these objectives; (ii) helped retain management; (iii) rewarded our successes over the prior year; and (iv) was necessary to be competitive from a total remuneration standpoint. - Equity Awards.
-We used stock options, restricted stock and restricted stock unit grants as the primary vehicles for (i) linking our long-term performance and increases in shareholder value to the total compensation for our executive officers and (ii) providing competitive compensation to attract and retain our executive officers. - Benefits.
-We offered a variety of health and welfare programs to all eligible employees, including the executive officers other than Mr. Nicklin.
+- Base Salary.
+We paid base salary to compensate each executive for his assigned responsibilities, experience, leadership and expected future contribution. - Performance-Based Cash Bonus.
+We adopted the Matador Resources Company Annual Incentive Plan for Management and Key Employees (the "Annual Incentive Plan") effective January 1, 2012 as part of our management compensation program because we believed this element of compensation (i) helps focus and motivate management to achieve key corporate and individual objectives by rewarding the achievement of these objectives; (ii) helps retain management; (iii) rewards our successes over the prior year; and (iv) is necessary to be competitive from a total remuneration standpoint. - Equity Awards.
+We used stock options and restricted stock as the primary vehicles for (i) linking our long-term performance and increases in shareholder value to the total compensation for our executive officers and (ii) providing competitive compensation to attract and retain our executive officers. - Benefits.
+We offered a variety of health and welfare programs to all eligible employees, including the Named Executive Officers other than Mr. Nicklin.
 The health and welfare programs were intended to protect employees against catastrophic loss and encourage a healthy lifestyle.